Reduced claims support calls by 10% with a self‑service dashboard

 Claims-related calls dropped from 25% to 15% of total customer service volume.

-• Customers have easier access to all of their claim information once logged into their accounts.
+• Customers have easier access to all their claim information within their accounts.